lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {{Fig-SCHCCOAP}} shows some examples for CoAP architecture and the SCHC rule's scope.

 In the first example, a rule compresses the complete header stack from IPv6 to CoAP.
-In this case, SCHC C/D (Static Context Header Compression Compressor/Decompressor) is performed at the device and at the LPWAN boundary.
+In this case, SCHC C/D (Static Context Header Compression Compressor/Decompressor) is performed at the Sender and at the Receiver.

-In the second example, an end-to-end encryption mechanisms is used between the device and the application.
+In the second example, an end-to-end encryption mechanisms is used between the Sender and the Receiver.
 The SCHC compression is applied in the CoAP layer compressing the CoAP header independently of the other layers.
 The rule ID and the compression residue are encrypted using a mechanism such as DTLS.
 Only the other end can decipher the information.
 Layers below may also be compressed using other SCHC rules (this is out of the scope of this document) as defined in the SCHC
-{{I-D.ietf-lpwan-ipv6-static-context-hc}} document.
+{{rfc8724}} document.

 In the third example, OSCORE {{rfc8613}} is used.
 In this case, two rulesets are used to compress the CoAP message.
 A first ruleset focused on the inner header and is applied end to end by both ends.
-A second ruleset compresses the outer header and the layers below  and is done between the device and the LPWAN boundary.
+A second ruleset compresses the outer header and the layers below  and is done between the Sender and the Receiver.

 #  CoAP Compression with SCHC
+SCHC with CoAP will be used exactly the same way as it is applied in any protocol as IP or UDP with the difference that the fields description needs to be defined based on both headers and target values of the request and the responses.
+SCHC Rules description use the direction information to optmize the compression by reducing the number of Rules needed to compress traffic.
+CoAP compression follows the {{rfc 8724}} scheme and as for other protocols, if no valid Rule was found, then the packet MUST be sent uncompressed using the RuleID dedicated to this purpose and the Compression Residue is the complete header of the packet.
+See section 6 of {{rfc8724}}.

+## Differences between CoAP and UDP/IP
 CoAP differs from IPv6 and UDP protocols on the following aspects:

-* IPv6 and UDP are symmetrical protocols.
-The same fields are found in the request and in the response, with the value of some fields being swapped on the return path (e.g. source and destination fields).
-A CoAP request is intrinsically different from a response.
+* IPv6 and UDP are not request and response protocols as CoAP, and so the same header fields are used in all packets for all directions, with the value of some fields being swapped on the return path (e.g. source and destination addresses fields).
+  The CoAP headers instead are asymmetric, the headers are different for a request or a response.
   For example, the URI-path option is mandatory in the request and is not found in the response, a request may contain an Accept option and the response a Content option.

-  {{I-D.ietf-lpwan-ipv6-static-context-hc}} defines the use of  a message direction (DI) in the Field Description, which allows a single Rule to process message headers differently depending of the direction.
+  The {{rfc8724}} defines the use of a Direction Indicator (DI) in the Field Description, which allows a single Rule to process message headers differently depending on the direction.

 * Even when a field is "symmetric" (i.e. found in both directions) the values carried in each direction are different.
-Combined with a matching list in the TV, this allows reducing the range of expected values in a particular direction and therefore reduce the size of the compression residue.
+To performs the compression a matching list in the TV might be use because this allows reducing the range of expected values in a particular direction and therefore reduces the size of the
-  For instance, if a client sends only CON request, the type can be elided by compression and the answer may use one single bit to carry either the ACK or RST type.
+  compression residue.
+For instance, if a client sends only CON requests, the type can be elided by compression and the answer may use one single bit to carry either the ACK or RST type.
-  The same behavior can be applied to the CoAP Code field 0.0X code Format is found in the request and Y.ZZ code format in the answer.
-The direction allows splitting in two parts the possible values for each direction in the same Rule.
+  In CoAP some fields have the same behavior, for example the field Code can have 0.0X code format value in the request and Y.ZZ code format in the response.
+  Through the direction indicator, a field description in the Rules splits the possible field value in two parts.
+Resulting in a smaller compression residue.

-* In IPv6 and UDP, header fields have a fixed size and it is not sent.
-In CoAP, some fields in the header have a varying size, for example the Token size may vary from 0 to 8 bytes, the length is given by a field in the header.
-More systematically, the CoAP options are described using the Type-Length-Value.
+* In IPv6 and UDP, the header fields are defined with a fixed length in bits in the packet format.
+To compress these fields the length it is not sent because it is known by both ends.
+In CoAP, some fields in the header have a variable length, for example the Token size may vary from 0 to 8 bytes, the length is given by a field in the header.
+The CoAP options are described using the Type-Length-Value encoding format.

-  {{I-D.ietf-lpwan-ipv6-static-context-hc}}
-  offers the possibility to define a function for the Field Length in the Field Description.
+  Section 7.5.2 from {{rfc8724}} offers the possibility to define a function for the Field Length in the Field Description to have knwoledge of the length before compression.
+When doing SCHC compression of a variable length field two cases may be raised after applying the CDA:
+  *  The result of the compression is of fixed length and the compressed value is sent in the residue.
+  *  Or the result of the compression is of variable length and this case the size is sent with the compressed value in the residue.

 * In CoAP headers, a field can appear several times.
 This is typical for elements of a URI (path or queries).
-  The SCHC specification {{I-D.ietf-lpwan-ipv6-static-context-hc}} allows a Field ID to appears several times in the rule, and uses the Field Position (FP) to identify the correct instance, and thereby removing the ambiguity of the matching operation.
+  The SCHC specification {{rfc8724}} allows a Field ID to appears several times in the rule, and uses the Field Position (FP) to identify the correct instance, and thereby removing the ambiguity of the matching operation.

 * Field sizes defined in the CoAP protocol can be too large regarding LPWAN traffic constraints.
 This is particularly true for the Message ID field and the Token field.
+SCHC uses different Matching operators (MO) to performs the compression, see section 7.4 of {{rfc8724}}.
-The MSB MO can be applied to reduce the information carried on LPWANs.
+  In this case the Most Significant Bits (MSB) MO can be applied to reduce the information carried on LP

-* CoAP also obeys the client/server paradigm and the compression ratio can be different if the request is issued from an LPWAN device or from a non LPWAN device.
-For instance, a Device (Dev) aware of LPWAN constraints can generate a 1-byte token, but a regular CoAP client will certainly send a larger token to the Dev.
-  The SCHC compression-decompression process never modifies the Values it only reduces their sizes.
-Nevertheless, a proxy placed before the compressor may change some field values to allow SCHC achieving a better compression ratio, while maintaining the necessary context for interoperability with existing CoAP implementations.

-* If no valid Rule was found, then the packet MUST be sent uncompressed using the RuleID dedicated to this purpose and the Compression Residue is the complete header of the packet.
-See section 6 of {{I-D.ietf-lpwan-ipv6-static-context-hc}}.

 # Compression of CoAP header fields

 This section discusses the compression of the different CoAP header fields.
+The CoAP compression with SCHC follows the Section 7.1 of {{rfc8724}}.

 ## CoAP version field